X

 Operator

-Yeah, thank you so much for the opportunity and congrats on the good set of numbers.
-So like sir could you please help us to understand like E2E’s approach to the cloud reliability.
-So like in terms of any downtime or service disruption, like what redundancy measures are in the place that we have taken.
-So like how do we typically compensate our customers?
+Yeah, thank you so much for the opportunity, and congrats on the good set of numbers.
+So, sir, could you please help us understand E2E’s approach to the cloud reliability?
+So in terms of any downtime or service disruption, what redundancy measures are in the place that we have taken, and how do we typically compensate our customers?

 Tarun Dua

-Got it sir.
-And so like did we have any update on the software business?
-Like are there any POCs that are currently running on on the software side?
+And sir, did we have any update on the software business?
+Like are there any POCs that are currently running on the software side?

 Tarun Dua

-Like no immediate updates in terms of like basically like we continue to do what we have been doing like we continue to build our software, we continue to talk to a lot of customers, enterprise customers and we keep validating the requirements and then we continue to kind of like demonstrate our capabilities and hopefully in the medium term we’ll start seeing some action on the software licensing front for the Sovereign AI cloud, that AI cloud platform that we are packaging currently and we continue to heavily invest into that.
+And then we continue to demonstrate our capabilities.
+And hopefully, in the medium term, we’ll start seeing some action on the software licensing front for the sovereign AI cloud, AI cloud platform that we are packaging currently.
+And we continue to heavily invest into that.

-And so what is the expected timeline for blackfells to go live and from which quarter we can expect the revenue to kick in?
+And sir, what is the expected time line for Blackwell to go live and from which quarter we can expect the revenue to kick in?

 Tarun Dua

-So like we are expecting in the hopefully before the end of Q4, we should be able to go live with the black pills that we have already procured and we continue to expand the Black Belt capacity.
+So we are expecting in the — hopefully, before the end of Q4, we should be able to go live with the Blackwell that we have already procured, and we continue to expand the Blackwell capacity.

 Thank you so much.
 I will join my ticket.